Lady Lazarus (Mad Men): Plot

 Don complains to Megan about not knowing what is going on in youth and popular culture, leading Megan to bring him a copy of the Beatles album Revolver.
-She tells him to start with the song "Tomorrow Never Knows".
-As Megan leaves for acting class, Don plays the song and sits with a glass of whiskey.
-He listens to some of the song, but then picks up the needle, turns the record off, and walks back to his bedroom in silence.
+She points to a song for him to start with.
+As Megan leaves for acting class, Don plays the song, "Tomorrow Never Knows", and sits with a glass of whiskey.
+He listens to some of it, but then picks up the needle, turns the record off, and walks back to his bedroom in silence.
 The song immediately resumes during the end credits.

 Production

 The episode was written by series creator Matthew Weiner and directed by Phil Abraham.
 Matthew Weiner expanded on the significance of the empty elevator shaft: "In my mind, that actually happened.
 The elevator wasn’t there, which we know happens all the time.
 I thought that was an amazing cinematic representation of his emotional state.
 He still had one thing left to say to her, and she’s gone, into the abyss.
 She’s gone off on her own.
 That’s all that that was supposed to be.
 Is someone going to fall down an elevator shaft?
 No. I will actually go on record as saying that."